nefagi-01/project_1_database_systems/README.md

 ### Project
 The way we retrieve and manage `Option[Tuple]` is similar to before.
 In this case we apply projection using `map` in this way `nextTuple.map(evaluator)`.
 ### Join
 The join has been implemented as Hash Join.
-Because of the volcano-style we can't know the size of left and right table in advance in order to choose the smaller one as build table, therefore we always choose the left input as build table and the right as probe table.
+We always choose the left input as build table and the right as probe table.
 The hash table is implemented with a `HashMap[Tuple, Seq[Tuple]]` and it is populated and probed in the `open()`:
-1. We use `left.iterator` to store all the tuples from the left input
+1. We use `left.iterator` to iterate over all the tuples from the left input
 2. We use `leftKeys.map(el => tuple(el))` in order to extract the join-fields
 3. We add the (key,value) pair to the HashMap.
 If the key is already in the map, then we add the tuple to the sequence of tuples.
 4. We iterate over all the tuples from the right input using `rightIterator.next()`.
 5. We extract the key as before, and we try to find access the map with the key obtained.
 If the key exists in HashMap, therefore we have a match.
-We join the tuples and store them in `Seq[Tuple]`
+We join the tuples and store them in `Seq[Tuple]`.

 Each time `next()` is called a tuple is taken from the head of the sequence and returned.

 ### Aggregate